 One of my favorite places is the common room several floors down, where the Rishonim sit around discussing plans and renovations.
 Rashi passes around his latest vintage of dry red, while Rambam explains his project to map out the entire edifice.
 The Ravad shakes his head in disapproval.
 I notice that his pocket is bulging with red markers….

-But I also know my home is not perfect; there are places where the roof leaks, letting in the winter rains.
+But I also know that the mansion of halakhah is not perfect; there are places where the roof leaks, letting in the winter rains.
 There are missing boards on the staircases that one must leap over.
 I’ve found whole wings boarded up and deserted.
 Other wings are still unfinished.
 And there is one whole floor recently ravaged by fire, causing the floor above it to be unstable and prone to abrupt shifts.

 But even with all its faults, one has only to make the journey down to the earliest floors to see how solid is the foundation.
 The central pillars are massive and seem to have been extruded out of the earth’s core by some ancient cataclysm.
 This part of the edifice doesn’t look like the work of human hands at all.
 Eerie.
 And once when I was poking around down here, I came upon the perfectly-preserved fossilized imprint of my own footprints.
 I looked around and there were thousands and thousands of footprints scattered around, like so many signatures on a document.
 The hair on the back of my neck stood up, and I beat a hasty retreat back up to where things are built on a human scale.